 2. (Ban on Sexual Harassment)

 The company endeavors to create an appropriate workplace environment in accordance with the Labor Standards Act and other related laws and regulations.
 Accordingly, the use of one’s own position or standing to force sexual relations is impermissible.
-Furthermore, repeating jokes that are offensive to the opposite sex are also prohibited as acts that debase the working environment.
+Furthermore, repeating jokes that are offensive to others are also prohibited as acts that debase the working environment.

 3. (Ban on Workplace Bullying)